Franco Flores (footballer, born 1993)

-Franco Valentín 'Turu' Flores (born 28 May 1993) is an Argentine professional footballer who plays as a central defender for Azerbaijan Premier League club Keşla.
+Franco Valentín Flores (born 28 May 1993), commonly nicknamed El Turu, is an Argentine professional footballer who plays as a central defender for Azerbaijan Premier League club Keşla.

 Career

 Club

 On 17 June 2019, Keşla announced the signing of Flores on a one-year contract.

 On 13 January 2022, Flores returned to Keşla, signing a contract until the end of the 2021–22 season.